PureStorage-OpenConnect/TestDriveNewStack/README.md

 ## Getting started

-*NOTE: With the updated TestDrive Interfaces the many items have changed.
-Please validate you are using the latest repo.*
+**NOTE: With the updated TestDrive Interfaces the many items have changed.
+Please validate you are using the latest repo.**

-Launch an "Introduction to FlashArray" lab from testdrive.
-Note that these scripts will not run in other environments without modification.
+Launch an "Introduction to FlashArray" lab from Pure TestDrive.

+> Note that these scripts will not run in other environments without modification.

-Log in to the Linux VM (linux1) as root (password can be found under the TestDrive credentials tab) using the desktop icon
+Log in to the Linux VM (linux1) as root (password can be found under the TestDrive credentials tab) using the desktop icon or putty.

 Install git with: